 Rising fuel costs have become the most pressing challenge for the newly approved cabinet.
 Thailand relies heavily on imported liquefied natural gas to power its electrical grid.
 Global energy prices have stayed elevated, placing immense pressure on the national electricity subsidy fund.
 Anutin Charnvirakul faces a difficult choice between raising utility rates or increasing the public debt.
 Transportation costs are filtering through to the price of basic food items.
 Household debt levels are already hovering near 90 percent of the gross domestic product.
 Inflationary pressures have reduced the purchasing power of the middle class in urban centers.

 Energy subsidies currently cost the treasury millions of dollars every month.
 Maintaining these price caps is politically necessary but fiscally unsustainable.
 The Ministry of Finance has hinted at a gradual phase-out of some fuel rebates.
 Such a move would likely trigger protests from the logistics and trucking industries.
 Small business owners have already reported shrinking profit margins due to high overheads.
 Solar energy initiatives have been proposed as a long-term solution to energy dependency.
 However, the initial capital requirements for such projects are prohibitive for many citizens.
-Private-sector leaders are calling for a thorough national energy master plan.
+Private-sector leaders are calling for a careful national energy master plan.